 Always complete your stain project with a proper finish to ensure your wood is protected.

-Working with the chemicals found in finishes and stains can be dangerous.
+Working with the chemicals found in wood finishes and stains can be dangerous.
 Always be sure to wear protective gear including gloves (lightweight surgical style) and safety goggles to protect both the skin and the eyes.

 Some stains and finishes produce toxic fumes, so be sure you are working either outside or at least in a well-ventilated area with a fan.
 It also might be beneficial to wear a protective charcoal-respirator face mask.
 Never work near a flame or where gas might be burning.